 CUI is government-created or owned information that requires safeguarding or dissemination controls consistent with applicable laws, regulations, and government-wide policies.
 It’s also not corporate intellectual property unless created for or included in requirements related to a government contract.

-Up until 2010, CUI wasn’t even CUI—it appeared under an assortment of names mentioned previously, like “for official use only” and “sensitive but unclassified.”
+Up until 2010, CUI wasn’t even CUI — it appeared under an assortment of previously mentioned names, like “for official use only” and “sensitive but unclassified.”
 More troubling was that no standardized guidelines existed for assessing CUI—one company could label information extremely sensitive while another could treat it as less sensitive.

 Basic requirements